wallacebrf/Synology-to-TrueNAS/README.md

 # /etc/crontab: system-wide crontab
 # Unlike any other crontab you don't have to run the `crontab'
 # command to install the new version when you edit this file
 # and files in /etc/cron.d.
-These files also have username fields,
+These files also have user name fields,
 # that none of the other crontabs do.

 SHELL=/bin/sh